mpuig/gpt2-fine-tuning/README.md

 # Creating fake job experiences with a fine-tuned GPT2 model

-Welcome to my Github repository where I explored the possibilities of fine-tuning the language model GPT-2 with real job experiences.
+Welcome to my GitHub repository where I explored the possibilities of fine-tuning the language model GPT-2 with real job experiences.
 In this experiment, I aimed to train the model to generate new job experiences from a given role, using a dataset of real job experiences.